Occasionally, we meet members of the 1% club.

 They go over and above conventional wisdom to leave an impact when they present.

-Here are nine common traits of the best public speakers, to help you join the club.
+Here are nine common traits of the masters of public speaking, to help you join the club.

 “With an intense face”.